 Evidence for the Knowledge and/or Skills in this Outcome will be provided on a sample basis.
 A different sample of the Knowledge and/or Skills is required each time the Outcome is assessed.
-Candidates must provide evidence of three from the five Knowledge and/or Skills items above.
+Candidates must provide evidence of any three from the six Knowledge and/or Skills items above.

-Assessment will be restricted open-book and will take place under supervised conditions.
-Candidates will be permitted to refer only to the equivalent of 250 words of their own summary notes.
+Responses should relate to the stimulus materials provided.
+Assessment will take place under supervised conditions.
+Candidates will be permitted to refer to the equivalent of 250 words of their own summary notes and no other reference material.
 Candidates' notes will be submitted with the response.